MartinStokroos/openMicroInverter/README.md

 ### An open source hardware platform for experimenting with DC-to-AC conversion, power and energy metering and (possibly) grid tie inverters.

 ### What is the openMicroInverter?
 The *openMicroInverter*, or in short *oμiv*, is an **Arduino-UNO based** DC-to-AC power converter.
 The *oμiv* platform is meant for doing experiments with power electronics and energy systems.
-The *oμiv* is intended to work as:
+The *oμiv* is intended to be configurable as:

 1. DC-to-AC power inverter for off the grid applications,
-2. AC power meter and energy metering device,
+2. AC-power and energy metering device,
-3. an inverter which phase-locks to the grid,
+3. inverter which phase-locks to the grid,
+4. uninterruptible power supply,
-4. solar-inverter or inverter for energy storage systems and
+5. solar-inverter or inverter for energy storage systems or as
-5. a bi-directional power converter.
+6. bi-directional power converter.

 Why then using the 8-bit Arduino-UNO?
 Just because it is fun to squeeze the most out of it:-) Furthermore, this project shows the full capabilities of the [TrueRMS](https://github.com/MartinStokroos/TrueRMS) Arduino library from one of my other repositories.
 Applications i, ii and iii have been successfully realized so far...